Welcome to the Catholic Diocese of Auckland Religious Education Team.

-Part of the role is to organise the monthly Deaf Mass which is interpreted into NZSL.
-Alongside this the Pastoral Worker organises social gatherings for the Deaf group, (which are open to all) and provide on-going formation.
+Part of the role is to organise the monthly Deaf Mass which is interpreted into New Zealand sign language (NZSL).
+Alongside this, the Pastoral Worker organises social gatherings for the Deaf group (which are open to all) and provides on-going formation.

-The Pastoral Worker also visits elderly Deaf in rest homes, as well as do hospital and home visits and keep in contact with Deaf youth.
+The Pastoral Worker also visits elderly Deaf in rest homes, hospitals and homes, and also strives to keep in contact with Deaf youth.
 Some work is also done with the Catholic schools in order to help build an understanding of the Deaf culture and prayers in NZSL.

 Role: Pastoral Worker to the Catholic Deaf Community

 Areas: Pastoral care & support to the Catholic Deaf Community, monthly Mass for the Deaf

 She is a family woman, a daughter, sister, wife, mother, grandmother and auntie.
-Dianna spent the first 15 years of her working life as a registered nurse in the Wellington area.
+Dianna spent the first fifteen years of her working life as a registered nurse in the Wellington area.
 Since moving to Auckland with her husband Kieran in 1989, she has taught for 25 years in the Catholic Secondary Schools.